alh-alabdullatif/level3-project-alhanouf/readme.md

 ## Capstone Project

-We are to demonstrate a near production-ready K8S platform hosting the Weaveworks Shock Shop demo. using kubernetes - Tekton - elf - prometheus and grafana
+We are demonstrating a near production-ready K8S platform hosting the Weaveworks Shock Shop demo. using kubernetes - Tekton - elf - prometheus and grafana

 ## Directories
 Each micro-service has it's own repo - there we have Dockerfile that will be used to build and run the images to docker hub